kuzzleio/documentation/src/sdk-reference/js/6/extend-sdk/index.md

 It is possible to extend the SDK's functionality by adding new controllers.

-These controllers generally correspond to [custom controllers created in a plugin]({{ site_base_path }}plugins/1/essentials/controllers) but not necessarily.
-Thus, it is possible to use the actions of its plugin in the SDK in the same way as the other actions of the Kuzzle API.
+These controllers correspond to [custom controllers created in a plugin]({{ site_base_path }}plugins/1/essentials/controllers).
+Thus, it is possible to use the actions of a core plugin in the SDK in the same way as the other actions of the Kuzzle API.

 ## Define a custom SDK controller

 A custom SDK controller is a class inheriting from the [BaseController]({{ site_base_path }}sdk-reference/js/6/base-controller) class and defining methods that correspond to API actions.

-This class is exposed alongside the other class of the SDK module.
+This base class is exposed alongside the other classes of the SDK module.

-This controller can then be added to the SDK with the [Kuzzle.useController]({{ site_base_path }}sdk-reference/js/6/kuzzle/use-controller) method.
+After defining your new controller based on `BaseController`, you can add it to the SDK with the [Kuzzle.useController]({{ site_base_path }}sdk-reference/js/6/kuzzle/use-controller) method.

 ## Constructor